 What are sanctions?

 Sanctions are a policy tool which national governments and organisations such as the United Nations and European Union use to constrain and deter perceived threats to their security, or to conform international conduct to recognised international standards.
-Sanctions help to stop crimes like terrorism, drug trafficking and arms dealing by imposing restrictions on the business that banks can do with specific people, corporations or countries and the names of these are clearly listed on registers such as the Office of Foreign Assets (OFAC) sanctions list.
+Sanctions help to stop crimes like terrorism, drug trafficking and arms dealing by imposing restrictions on the business that banks can do with specific people, corporations or countries/regions and the names of these are clearly listed on registers such as the Office of Foreign Assets (OFAC) sanctions list.